 A novel transgenic mouse line was generated to identify consequences on cortical development and function of expressing soluble NCAM-EC from the neuron-specific enolase promoter in developing and mature neocortex and hippocampus.
 NCAM-EC transgenic mice exhibited a striking reduction in synaptic puncta of inhibitory GABAergic interneurons in the cingulate, frontal association cortex, and amygdala, but not hippocampus, as shown by decreased immunolabeling of glutamic acid decarboxylase-65 (GAD65), GAD67, and the GABA transporter GAT-1.
 Interneuron cell density was unaltered in the transgenic mice.
 Affected subpopulations of interneurons included basket interneurons evident in NCAM-EC transgenic mice intercrossed with a reporter line expressing green fluorescent protein and by parvalbumin staining.
 Behavioral analyses demonstrated higher basal locomoter activity of NCAM-EC mice and enhanced responses to amphetamine and MK-801 compared to wild type controls.
 Transgenic mice were deficient in prepulse inhibition, which was restored by clozapine but not haloperidol.
 Additionally, NCAM-EC mice were impaired in contextual and cued fear conditioning.
 These results suggested that elevated shedding of NCAM perturbs synaptic connectivity of GABAergic interneurons, and produces abnormal behaviors that may be relevant to schizophrenia and other neuropsychiatric disorders.

-There is a fundamental gap in understanding how an appropriate balance of excitatory and inhibitory (E/I) connectivity is achieved during development of cortical networks and adjusted through synaptic plasticity for normal functioning of the cerebral cortex.
+Another project in our lab is to address a fundamental gap in understanding how an appropriate balance of excitatory and inhibitory (E/I) connectivity is achieved during development of cortical networks and adjusted through synaptic plasticity for normal functioning of the cerebral cortex.
 Until this gap is filled, understanding neuropsychiatric disorders with GABAergic inhibitory connection deficits, such as schizophrenia and autism, will remain a mystery.
 The long term goal is to identify the molecular mechanisms that establish E/I balance in the prefrontal cortex, which may identify new targets for disorders where this balance is altered.
 The objective is to define a novel mechanism for limiting inhibitory connections between basket interneurons and the perisomatic region of pyramidal neurons in developing prefrontal cortex.
 The central hypothesis is that neural cell adhesion molecule NCAM, tyrosine kinase EphA3, and ADAM10 metalloprotease comprise a presynaptic receptor complex for postsynaptic ephrinA5 that promotes elimination of perisomatic synapses critical for proper prefrontal network organization and functioning, such as in working memory.

 Aim 1.
 To identify a novel molecular mechanism for limiting perisomatic basket cell innervation in the developing mouse prefrontal cortex through NCAM-dependent ephrinA5/EphA3 signaling.We will identify NCAM/EphA3 binding sites, assess the ability of NCAM to stabilize EphA3 on the cell surface by inhibiting endocytosis and promoting ephrinA5-induced EphA3 kinase signaling, and define the developmental and activity-dependent regulation of ephrinA5 in mouse prefrontal cortex.